The AI Control Problem

 The risks to humans in such a world can be classified into the four catastrophic error modes already mentioned:

 - Defect in implementation: The superintelligence is by no means infallible: it takes an action which is intended to progress a goal, but due to an error in calculation (or an error in execution) a sudden disastrous outcome ensues

 - Defect in design: The superintelligence pursues goals originally designed into it by humans, but pursues these goals in a way neither foreseen nor intended by humans, resulting – again – in an outcome that is disastrous for human wellbeing

-- Design overridden: New goals or intents emerge, either within the superintelligence itself, or within a larger system in which the superintelligence exists, that no longer put a priority on human wellbeing (a bit like humans don’t particularly prioritise supporting eight billion gorillas living on the planet)
+- Design overridden: New goals or targets emerge, either within the superintelligence itself, or within a larger system in which the superintelligence exists, that no longer put a priority on human wellbeing (a bit like how humans don’t particularly prioritise supporting eight billion gorillas living on the planet)

 - Implementation overridden: The superintelligence is hacked, or reconfigured, in ways that violate its original goals, and its subsequent actions have a terrible impact on humanity.

 In all four of these cases, human observers may realise, for a period of time, that something is going catastrophically wrong, but due to the greater power and greater cunning possessed by the superintelligence, this realisation will do nothing to hinder the outcome.

 Examples of dangers with uncontrollable AI